Table of Contents

 2. HOW CAN YOU FIND OUT IF THE CANDIDATE CAN PERFORM THE JOB PRIOR TO HIRING?

-Not all assessments are created equally.
-Following are criteria to evaluate when choosing the best assessments to use.
+B. Not all assessments are created equally.
+The following are criteria to evaluate when choosing the best assessments to use.

-ii.
-Personality – personality assessments are based off self-report answers and are sometimes easy to fake.
+Personality assessments are based off self-report answers and are sometimes easy to fake.
 There are traditionally no right or wrong answers.
 When evaluating personality assessments make sure that the context of the questions being asked is workplace based versus general.

 3. WHAT TO LOOK FOR IN A RESUME?

-A. Resumes are probably the oldest but still most used tool for companies to review job candidates.
+Resumes are probably the oldest but still most used tool for companies to review job candidates and manage hiring risks.
 In addition to being one of the most used hiring tools, they are also one of the least reliable tools.
 In general, people tend to exaggerate on their resumes, and only include what they know how to do which says nothing about what someone hasn’t experienced or what they don’t know.
 Also, there is no standardized resume content/form so sometimes it is very difficult to compare people’s resumes against each other.
 And with today’s resume services making them look professional is easy for the applicant and really doesn’t say as much about them as it used to.

-B. Given that resumes will still be evaluated by hiring managers and recruiters there are in fact some things to look for as best hiring practices.
+Given that resumes will still be evaluated by hiring managers and recruiters there are in fact some things to look for as best hiring practices.
 Here are some tricks to make the resume review and assessment much more accurate and efficient helping you hire the “right” talent:

-ii.
 One of the problems with resumes is that the review of them appears to be subjective.
 In other words, two different recruiters could read the same resume and come to two different conclusions.
 Therefore, having a standardized process for reviewing resumes and definition of review criteria is very helpful.
 For high-volume positions, use technology to increase objectivity and efficiency.
 In order to be specific on who you want to hire you need to start with having enough people first.

-iv.
-One revolutionary way to make the resume screen much more effective is to create a process that collects all the same data from all applicants instead of a free-form resume.
+One revolutionary way to make the hiring process much more effective is to create a process that collects all the same data from all applicants instead of a free-form resume.
 Essentially, create a resume builder for each applicant to complete that asks the exact questions you are interested in having answered.
 This way every person is being evaluated against the same criteria.

 4. WHAT IS THE BEST WAY TO CHECK REFERENCES?

-A. Depending on how reference checks are done, they can become a great source of information in the final stages of the hiring process and are certainly a best hiring practice.
+Depending on how reference checks are done, they can become a great source of information in the final stages of the hiring process and are certainly a best hiring practice.
 And reference checks should always be one of the last steps because they are time consuming and you don’t want to do more of them than needed.
 Obviously, most candidates are going to provide references that they think will give them a good review.
 So, it becomes imperative that you can “dig deep” with your questions in order to get to the underlying skills of the individual.

 5. WHAT IS THE BEST WAY TO INTERVIEW?

-A. A well-constructed and executed interview is a best hiring practice and can provide good data to help in making quality hiring decisions.
-Conversely, a poorly designed or executed interview may actually hurt the organization because it will lead to a poor hiring decision.
+A well-constructed and executed interview is a best hiring practice and can provide good data to help in making quality hiring decisions.
+Conversely, a poorly designed or executed interview may actually hurt the organization because it will lead to a poor hiring decision and turnover.

 6. WHAT DO BACKGROUND CHECKS LOOK FOR?

-A. Whether you need to perform a background check or not depends on the situation and the job function.
+Whether you need to perform a background check or not depends on the situation and the job function.
 For example, companies that hire bank tellers conduct a background check to ensure that no finance related crimes (i.e., writing bad checks) are on the person’s record.
 Like reference checks, background checks often happen at the end of the hiring process and are certainly a best hiring practice.
 In this way time is not wasted checking into candidates that don’t end up getting the job.

 ii.
 Criminal records.